David Seymour: 2025 Cabinet restructuring proposal

 During a speech to the Tauranga Business Chamber on 1 May 2025, Seymour proposed reducing the number of New Zealand Cabinet ministers, describing the current ministerial lineup as "looking bloated and full of meaningless titles."
 He said:

 We currently have 82 ministerial portfolios... held by 28 ministers.
 And under them, we have 41 separate government departments.
 Something has to change... sure, that might put me and a few of my colleagues out of a job.
 But if that's the price... then it's worth it.

 Seymour has proposed reducing the ministerial lineup to 20 cabinet ministers, with no associate positions except for the Minister of Finance.

+On 15 February 2026, Seymour said the that ACT party would campaign on reducing government spending and merging portfolios during the party's State of the Nation address.
+On 19 February, he advocated merging the Ministry for Ethnic Communities, Ministry for Women, Ministry for Pacific Peoples, Office for Seniors, Ministry of Youth Development and Te Puni Kōkiri (Ministry for Māori Development) into the Ministry for Culture and Heritage.

 Regulatory Standards Bill

 In late June 2025, Seymour published several social media posts targeting several critics of his Regulatory Standards Bill, whom he claimed were suffering from a "derangement syndrome."
 These critics included Mayor of Wellington Tory Whanau, Labour MP Willie Jackson, academics Dame Anne Salmond, George Laking, and Metiria Turei.
-In response, Whanau and Salmond accused Seymour of breaching the Cabinet Manual and announced they would lodge complains with the Prime Minister and the New Zealand Cabinet Office.
+In response, Whanau and Salmond accused Seymour of breaching the Cabinet Manual and announced they would lodge complaints with the Prime Minister and the New Zealand Cabinet Office.
 Similar criticism was echoed by Labour leader Chris Hipkins, who said that Seymour's conduct was "unbecoming" of a Minister of the Crown.
 In response to criticism, Seymour said he was responding to "incorrect statements" and "being playful with them."

 In June 2025, the United Nations Special Rapporteur on the Rights of Indigenous Peoples Albert Kwokwo Barume wrote a letter to the New Zealand Government raising concerns about several policies affecting indigenous people including the Regulatory Standards Bill.
 Barume said that the legislation risked undermining the Government's Treaty of Waitangi obligations and sidelining Māori.
 In mid July 2025, Seymour wrote a letter dismissing the United Nations' concerns as "insane."
 In response, Prime Minister Luxon and Foreign Minister Peters criticised Seymour for writing a reply without consulting with his Cabinet colleagues.
 Following a meeting with Luxon, Seymour agreed to rescind his letter and allow Peters to issue an official response to Barume's letter.